mozsearch/mozsearch/README.md

 * Continue with the steps in the next section.

 ### Testing basic changes

+Note: You can also just do `make build-mozilla-repo` in `/vagrant` to have it idempotently do the following for you.

 ```
 # Clone the Mozilla configuration into ~/mozilla-config, if you haven't